HTC Wildfire

 The HTC Wildfire (also known as HTC Buzz) is a smartphone developed by the HTC Corporation, that was announced on 17 May 2010 and released in Europe in June of the same year.
-It is powered by a 528 MHz Qualcomm processor and runs the Android operating system, version 2.2.
+It is powered by a 528 MHz Qualcomm processor and runs the Android operating system, version 2.1, upgradeable to 2.2.
 It includes a TFT LCD capacitive touchscreen and a 5-megapixel camera.
 It has been described as a "Mini HTC Desire", and is perceived to be a follow-up model to the previous year's Tattoo.

-The CDMA version of HTC Wildfire (also known as HTC Bee) was released in 29 October 2010, replacing GSM and HSPA with CDMA and EVDO connection technologies.
+The CDMA version of HTC Wildfire (also known as HTC Bee) was released on 29 October 2010, replacing GSM and HSPA with CDMA and EVDO connection technologies.
 It is bigger than the GSM version and the display has 256,000 colors.

 Availability

 It was available via various mobile network operators in Europe, including the UK and Ireland.

 In Australia, the carrier announced was Telstra.
 The Telstra branded HTC Wildfire is a special version supporting 850 MHz/2100 MHz UMTS, with the model number A3335.

 In Taiwan, the carrier announced was Taiwan Mobile.

-In Malaysia, the carrier announced was Maxis.
+In Malaysia, the carrier announced was Maxis and U Mobile.

 In Mexico, the carrier announced was Iusacell; however, it was incorrectly marked as the HTC Desire A.

+In the United Kingdom, the carrier announced was T-Mobile UK, now EE, along with Vodafone.

 It was available in Russia from 22 July 2010.